Scalene-Academy/library-lesson-c1/README.md

 ## Building a Smart Contract for ScaleneEats

-In this lesson, you will build a smart contract that mimics the functionality of UberEats for delivering food and rewarding drivers with an imaginary token for successful deliveries.
+In this lesson, you will build a smart contract that mimics the functionality of Uber Eats for delivering food and rewarding drivers with an imaginary token for successful deliveries.

 ### Problem Statement

-You are tasked with building a smart contract that allows drivers to accept orders from the store owner which assigns it to them, mark them failed and also successfully deliver it which funds them with an imaginary token.
+You are tasked with building a smart contract that allows drivers to:

+1. Accept orders from the store owner, which assigns it to them
+2. Mark them failed
+3. Successfully deliver it which funds them with an imaginary token.

 As Scalene prioritizes customer happiness, all deliveries must be delivered to the customer in a satisfactory amount of time.